imbottlebird/automated-fact-checker/README.md

 # Automated Fact-checker

 ### Problem
 Build an ML system to verify the veracity of claims.
-Please clearly outline steps and demonstrate the performance of the final model.

 ### Dataset
 PUBHEALTH dataset has an associated veracity label (true, false, unproven, mixture).
 Furthermore each instance in the dataset has an explanation text field.
 The explanation is a justification for which the claim has been assigned a particular veracity label.